Eugene L. Roberts: Journalism

 Roberts was also a journalist.
 He was editor of the BYA newspaper while a student there, and was a sports writer for multiple Salt Lake City papers.
 It was in this capacity that he introduced references to BYU athletic teams as the cougars.
 He also wrote correspondence under an assumed name and identity for the Provo Herald to encourage Provo residents to appreciate Mount Timponogos and also clean up trash and beautify the city.
 When the Herald editors learned that they had been duped into misrepresenting their correspondent, they were not pleased.
 However instead of exposing Roberts they got him to write a set of moral sermons for them to publish under another assumed name.
 He is also credited with writing The Legend of Timpanogos.

 University of Southern California

 He then began coaching at the University of Southern California.
 He was also a professor teaching courses at USC, and worked with the administration to have John A. Widstoe teach a class on Mormonism, which was the forerunner of the Institute of Religion adjacent to USC.

 Personal life

 Roberts and his wife Sytha were the parents of eight children, all of whom attended college.

 Legacy

-One of the peaks of Mount Timponogos is named Roberts Horn in his honor.
+One of the peaks of Mount Timpanogos is named Roberts Horn in his honor.